Dean Rock: Post-playing career

+In September 2025, it was announced that Rock would be joining the backroom team of the recently appointed Dublin senior manager Ger Brennan.

 Career statistics

 Personal life

-Rock is in a relationship with the Niamh McEvoy, the Dublin senior ladies' footballer.
+Rock is married to Niamh McEvoy, the Dublin senior ladies' footballer.
+They have a daughter called sadie rose rock and live in McEvoy's home town, the affluent Dublin suburb Malahide.

 Following the completion of the five-in-row in 2019, Rock spent a week in New York with Ciarán Kilkenny and Paddy Andrews.

 He debuted the "Dean Rock Free Taking Project" in mid-2020.